 Gleason, H. A., and A. Cronquist.
 1991.
 Manual of vascular plants of northeastern United States and adjacent Canada.
 Second Edition.
 New York Botanical Garden, Bronx, New York.
 910 pp.

 Love, D. 1960.
 The red-fruited crowberries in North America.
 Rhodora 62:265-292.

 Shugart, G. W. 1976.
 Effects of Ring-billed Gull nesting on vegetation.
 The Jack-Pine Warbler 54(2):50-53.

 Smith, W. R. 2008.
 Trees and shrubs of Minnesota.
 University of Minnesota Press, Minneapolis.
 703 pp.

 Sobey, D. G. and J. B. Kenworthy.
 1979.
 The relationship between Herring Gulls and the vegetation of their breeding colonies.
 Journal of Ecology 67 (2):469-496.

 Southern, W. E., W. L. Jarvis, and L. Brewick.
 1976.
 Food habits and foraging ecology of Great Lakes region Ring-billed Gulls.
 Pages 100-144 in Proceedings of the fish-eating birds of the Great Lakes and environmental contaminants symposium.
-Canadian Wildlife Service, Hull, Quebec, Canada.
+Toxic Chemical Division and Ontario Region Canadian Wildlife Service, 2-3 December 1976, Toronto, Ontario, Canada.